-Draw a great looking Crossed Arms with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Crossed Arms with easy, step-by-step drawing instructions, and video tutorial.

 Scroll down for a downloadable PDF of this tutorial.

 The opposite of crossed arms is arms held wide open.
 This gesture indicates welcome, peace, and open-mindedness.
 Open arms may be accompanied by a smile.

 Did you know?
 Some animals also cross their arms.
 Some apes and monkeys, for example, cross their arms over their chests when attacked.
 This helps protect vital organs such as the lungs and heart.

 Would you like to draw a cartoon of a person with crossed arms?
 This easy, step-by-step cartoon character drawing tutorial is here to show you how.

 All you will need is a pencil, an eraser, and a sheet of paper.
 You may also wish to color your completed drawing.

 If you liked this tutorial, see also the following drawing guides: Body Outline, Biceps, and Holding Hands.

 How to Draw a Great Looking Crossed Arms for Kids, Beginners, and Adults - Step 1